abneyonline/ScoobyBot/README.md

 | Scooby-Doo, Where are You! | 1,2 |

 ## Developer Information
+### Debug Mode
+Debug mode, that is to say, "do everything short of sending the tweet" mode, is available by supplying any command line argument to the script.

+### Environment Variables

 So as to not reveal my secret keys to the world, this bot leverages environment variables.
 These environment variables are hardcoded and largely self-explanatory.

 **CONSUMER_KEY**, **CONSUMER_SECRET**, **ACCESS_TOKEN**, **ACCESS_TOKEN_SECRET** are used to create the tweepy oauth token.